-Students apply to the Professional Program in Veterinary Medicine through the Veterinary Medical College Application Service (VMCAS) using the ISU school code.
+Students apply to the Professional Program in Veterinary Medicine through the Veterinary Medical College Application Service (VMCAS).
 The application includes transcripts, personal information, essays and references.
 The admission process at ISU and UNL are similar.

 After applications are confirmed to meet the minimum requirements, academic scores are calculated.
 Applications are provided to all admission committee members.
 Each admission committee member rates the applicant for characteristics such as: experience, work history, leadership and community experience and communication skills.
-Reference letters are also reviewed in this phase.
+References are also reviewed in this phase.

 Calculations: (subject to change)

 File Review (Analysis of application and recommendations) 45%